UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-18-team06-object-generation-from-sketch.md

 ## Introduction
 Partial image editing is by far a manual task.
 People depend on traditional tools like PhotoShop for a series of photo editing.
 Here we consider a simple case, what if we want to replace a horse in the photo with a sheep?
 Traditionally, people use lasso tool to outline the horse, remove it, crop the sheep from another image, place it to the right place, and spend a lot of time refining the conjunction.
 We realize that this task can be finished in a two-step manner by incorporating object generation from sketch and a inpainting model.

 Our work focuses on the first step.
 Observing that EdgeGAN uses an image and its corresponding edge map for training, we claim that during inference time, manual sketch cannot achieve the same quality as edge map.
 Therefore, we first create a new training dataset by utilizing PhotoSketch[2], which transform the input image into a sketch-alike one.
 We then retrain the EdgeGAN model with the new dataset.
 As a result, we show that using both old and new datasets generates images of similar FID score.
-With human inspection, we found that the model trained with new dataset is more robust to sketch distortion while the model trained with old dataset generates images with better details. [### Finetune ###]
+With human inspection, we found that the model trained with new dataset is more robust to sketch distortion while the model trained with old dataset generates images with better details.
+In order to exploit the strengths of both datasets, we also finetuned the pretrained model with our new dataset.
+We show that finetuned model surpasses the models trained from sketch and its performance is as competitive as the original one.

 Besides experiments, we also present a jupyter notebook for interactive sketch drawing and image generation.
 In addition, we also work on a PyTorch implementation of EdgeGAN.
 However, after building the model, we cannot reproduce the result.
 We still list some of our thoughts and ideas in the last section.
 We extend this into a future work.